 By RICHARD T. KAMEI

-Richard T. Kamei is an associate professor of sociology at Glendale Community College.
-Vox Populi is a forum for the community.
-Contributions to Vox Populi may be sent 138 Onizuka St., Los Angeles CA 90012 Attn: Editor, or emailed to [email protected] Opinions expressed are not necessarily those of The Rafu Shimpo.
+Richard T. Kamei is a professor of sociology at Glendale Community College.
+Opinions expressed in Vox Populi are not necessarily those of The Rafu Shimpo.